 Cost of accommodation in Beijing

-Accommodation in Beijing will be an expat’s largest expense.
+Unless your employer is covering the tab, the cost of accommodation in Beijing will claim the lion’s share of your budget.
 Property prices have seen a general increase over the years, and new arrivals will find that both buying and renting accommodation in Beijing can cost a huge amount of money.
+One thing always catches newcomers off guard: the upfront payment.
+Landlords want three months’ rent plus a month’s deposit before you get the keys.

-Generally, the closer a home is to the city centre, the pricier it will be.
+Typically, the closer a property is to the city centre, the pricier it will be.
 Beijing is organised according to ring roads; the first ring road is closest to the city centre.
-So if the accommodation in a particular area is proving too expensive, house hunters should move their search towards the periphery.
+So if the housing in a particular area is proving too expensive, house hunters should move their search towards the periphery.
+It’s a simple calculus: distance equals savings.

 Cost of transport in Beijing